We're glad you are interested in joining the School of Arts and Sciences Honors Program!

 High-achieving students with the potential to excel in the School of Arts and Sciences Honors Program will be offered Direct Admission.
 No separate application is required for Direct Admission.

 Students invited to join the School of Arts and Sciences Honors Program through Direct Admission will be notified by mid-February.

 Admission by Application

-Students who are accepted to Rutgers School of Arts and Sciences, but have not been offered Direct Admission to the School of Arts and Sciences Honors Program, may apply for admission if they believe that they have the qualities needed to succeed in, and contribute to, the community of scholars in the Honors Program.
+Students who are accepted to Rutgers School of Arts and Sciences, but have not been offered Direct Admission to the School of Arts and Sciences Honors Program, may apply for consideration if they believe that they have the qualities needed to succeed in, and contribute to, the community of scholars in the Honors Program.
 Please note that the application process is for students planning to join the School of Arts and Sciences.
 Rutgers Business School does not consider applications for honors admission, and only issues invitations through Direct Admission.